 The symmetric floor pattern is created with pigment and flour mixtures.
-Additionally, it includes lichen collected from Finnish forests, animal bones, such as a bear skull and brass bowls.
-The paintings created directly on the gallery windows were made with pigments, yoghurt and buttermilk.
+Additionally, it includes animal bones, such as a bear skull, brass bowls and lichen collected from the Finnish forests.

 The organic elements of the installation represent Finnish heritage.
-A bear skull rests in the middle of the pattern; the most important of the Finnish sacred feasts, Karhunpeijaiset, was held in honour of a hunted bear.
-The work brings Finnish folk beliefs together with foreign influences that have been significant for the artist.
-The shape of the floor piece could be seen as a kind of mandala, a sacred diagram used in Buddhism.
-While the traditional mandala guides to enlightenment, the incomplete patterns of the installation represent a personal, ongoing research.
+A bear skull rests in the middle of the pattern; the most important of the ancient Finnish sacred feasts, Karhunpeijaiset, was held in honour of a hunted bear.

 Exhibition views: Grimmuseum, Berlin, 2012 / Photographer: Jere Salonen